 Top 10 Tamil movies of 2015/16!

-What impresses is the light-hearted treatment of unfavourable situations, the social satire it inadvertently grows to become, and the well-etched central characters.
-Ritika Singh may not have perfected her lipsync yet however she does a neat job conveying the right set of expressions.
-The supporting cast that includes Pooja Devariya, Nasser, George, Vinodhini and Singampuli, is excellent.
-K’s musical score gels well with the proceedings.
+What stands out is the film’s light-hearted treatment of unfavorable situations, its inadvertent evolution into social satire, and the well-etched central characters.
+While Ritika Singh may not have perfected her lip-sync, she does a commendable job expressing the right set of emotions.
+The supporting cast, featuring Pooja Devariya, Nasser, George, Vinodhini, and Singampuli, delivers excellent performances.
+K’s musical score seamlessly blends with the unfolding proceedings.

 Thani Oruvan (2015) – One of the most entertaining cat n’ mouse thrillers Tamil cinema has churned out lately.
 Arvind Swamy as the suave and stylish Siddharth Abhimanyu treaded fresh ground completely ignoring all the usual character traits associated with a menacing antagonist.
 When was the last time a Tamil movie started off detailing the shrewdness of the villain?
 Music and BGM by Hip Hop Thamizha also played a significant role adding to the slickness.
 Mohan Raja’s most dapper film to date.
 The screenplay is injected with ample doses of pulpiness by novelist duo Suresh-Balakrishnan (Subha).